-In the past there has been a problem with running applications generated by the C# compiler if these are stored on the network drives.
-This may not yet have been completely resolved, so for those parts of the practical that involve the use of C#, work from the local D: drive instead.
-After opening a command window, log onto the D:

-drive, create a working directory and unpack a copy of the prac kit there:
+In the past there has occasionally been a problem with running applications generated by the C# compiler if these are stored on the network drives.
+If you have difficulties in this regard, for those parts of the practical that involve the use of C#, work from the local D: drive instead.
+After opening a command window, log onto the D: drive, create a working directory and unpack a copy of the prac kit there:

 '''

-d:
+j:> d:

-md d:\G01T1111
+d:> md d:\G01T1111

-cd d:\G01T1111
+d:> cd d:\G01T1111

-unzip I:\csc301\trans\prac19.zip
+d:> unzip I:\csc301\trans\prac19.zip

 '''